 Access to these registers is done through the TAP 38-bit DR register comprising a 32-bit data field, a 5-bit address field and a read/write bit.
-The data to be written is scanned into the 32-bit data field with the address of the register to the 5-bit
+The data to be written is scanned into the 32-bit data field with the address of the register to the 5-bit address field and 1 to the read/write bit.
+A register is read by scanning its address into the address field and 0 into the read/write bit, going through the UPDATE-DR TAP state, then scanning out the data.

-Refer to the ARM7TDMI reference manuel for more information on Comm channel operations.
+Refer to the ARM7TDMI reference manual for more information on Comm channel operations.